-Afilias has been managing registrations for over a decade.
-Afilias has had experience managing registrations for over a decade and supports comprehensive registration lifecycle services including the registration states, all standard grace periods, and can address any modifications required with the introduction of any new ICANN policies.
+Public Interest Registry (PIR) has been successfully managing .ORG, one of the internet's original gTLDs, for over nine years.
+PIR uses Afilias Limited as the registry backend service provider who will also support this gTLD.
+Afilias has experience managing registrations for over a decade and supports comprehensive registration lifecycle services including the registration states, all standard grace periods, and can address any modifications required with the introduction of any new ICANN policies.